allegro/blog/_posts/2024-04-22-cost-optimization-data-pipeline-gcp.md

 4. Refining storage strategies for input and output datasets.
 This is particularly beneficial if reading or writing speeds are suboptimal and demand improvements.
 5. Streamlining of our pipeline code and utilizing built-in optimization functionalities (for example broadcast joins and repartitioning in Apache Spark).

-Throughout this article we will focus solely on (1) optimizing consumed physical resources and (2) enhancing configuration of the data processing engine.
+Throughout this article we will focus solely on optimizing consumed physical resources (1st point) and enhancing configuration of the data processing engine (2nd point).

 ## About data pipeline being optimized